-134a refrigerant requires Synthetic Ester oil in the compressor, and does not tolerate contamination from other refrigerants, moisture, petroleum-based lubricants, silicone lubricants, cleaning compounds, rust inhibitors, leak detection dyes, or any other type of additive.
+- 134a refrigerant requires Synthetic Ester oil in the compressor, and does not tolerate contamination from other refrigerants, moisture, petroleum-based lubricants, silicone lubricants, cleaning compounds, rust inhibitors, leak detection dyes, or any other type of additive. - If servicing the sealed system, do not leave it nor any replacement components open to the atmosphere for more than ten (10) minutes, as the Synthetic Ester oil will attract moisture.

-General Rules for Working with 134a Refrigerant
+General Rules for Working with 134a Refrigerant:

-- Use equipment dedicated to 134a sealed system service only. - Use only 134a refrigerant for back-flushing and sweep charging. - · Always replace the filter-drier when servicing the sealed system. - The filter-drier must be cut from the sealed system.
-Never un-braze the drier as the heat will drive moisture back into the sealed system. - Do not leave sealed system nor replacement compressor open to the atmosphere for more than 10 minutes. - When the rubber plugs are pulled from the service compressor, a release of pressure should be heard.
-If no release of pressure is heard, do not use the compressor. - Use ONLY virgin 134a refrigerant when recharging the sealed system.
+- Use equipment dedicated to 134a sealed system service only. - Use only 134a refrigerant for back-flushing and sweep charging. - · Always replace the high-side filter-drier when servicing the sealed system. - The high-side filter-drier must be cut from the sealed system.
+Never un-braze any sealed system joint as the heat will drive moisture into the sealed system. - Do not leave the sealed system nor replacement compressor open to the atmosphere for more than then ten (10) minutes. - When the rubber plugs are pulled from the service compressor, a release of pressure should be heard.
+If no release of pressure is heard, do not use the compressor. - · Use ONLY virgin 134a refrigerant when recharging the sealed system.

-Problem Service Procedures Non-Operating, Inefficient, Noisy Compressor a.
+Problem Service Procedures Fiobleili Oct vice i roccuuros Non-Operating, Inefficient, Noisy Compressor a.
 Capture refrigerant b.
 Replace Compressor c.
 Replace filter-drier d.
 Evacuate or sweep charge system e.
 Recharge system with Virgin 134a refrigerant.
-High Side leak NOTE: To check for a non-operating compressor, a hard start kit can be used. a.
+NOTE: To check for a non-operating compressor, a hard start kit can be used.
+High Side leak a.
 Capture refrigerant. b.
 Repair leak. c.
 Replace filter-drier. d.
 Evacuate or sweep charge system. e.
 Recharge system with Virgin 134a refrigerant.
 Low Side Leak a.
 Capture refrigerant. b.
 Repair leak (if at solder joint) or replace part. c.
 Back flush high side of sealed system. d.
-Replace compressor. e.
+If all refrigerant has escaped & system is in vacuum, replace compressor. e.
 Replace filter-drier. f.
 Evacuate or sweep charge system. g.
 Recharge system with Virgin 134a refrigerant.
-Contaminated Sealed System Examples: Burned out compressor Excessive moisture from leak in condensate loop or in low side Plugged capillary tube a.
+Contaminated Sealed System Examples: > Burned out compressor > Excessive moisture from leak in condensate loop or in low side > Plugged capillary tube a.
 Capture refrigerant. b.
 Repair leak (if at solder joint) or replace part. c.
 Back flush high side of sealed system. d.
 Replace compressor. e.
 Replace filter-drier. f.
 Replace heat exchanger if cap tube is clogged. g.
 Install a low side drier on suction line. h.
 Evacuate or sweep charge sealed system. i.
 Recharge with Virgin 134a refrigerant.
 Restriction NOTE: If restriction is due to sealed system being contaminated, see Contaminated Sealed System above. a.
 Capture refrigerant. b.
 Locate and remove restriction or locate and replace part. c.
 Back flush high side of sealed system. d.
 Replace filter-drier. e.
 Evacuate or sweep charge system. f Recharge system with Virgin 134a refrigerant.
 Overcharge a.
 Capture refrigerant. b.
 Replace filter-drier. c.
 Evacuate or sweep charge system. d.
 Recharge system with Virgin 134a refrigerant.